maoli131/Todo/README.md

 It serves as a simple hand-on project for me to play with web development (React, Azure, etc).
 I'm actively extending this project to include more features (login/logout, better UI, etc.).
-It's also an examplary project which will be included in my tutorial about React and Azure.
+It's also an examplary project to be included in my tutorial about React and Azure.

 <br>